neelansh15/gitinnit-electron/README.md

 2. Again in repo listing, we are using "owner" affiliation for user-owned repos.
 For repos the user has been added as a collaborator to, we need to lock the repo in the combobox/dropdown.

+3. In Timeline.vue, if we reload timeline after switching to a commit then there is no way to access the upper commits.
+For that added a "Back to master branch" button.
+But unless the BranchCombo.vue works, users are stuck with just the master branch fallback.

 ## Bugs:

 - [ ] Add a new id each time a repo is cloned.
 Reason: If the same new project is cloned, then two projects with the same ids will exist.